-MD confirms that it was unable to deliver to Mr Retailer on the days in question due to extreme weather conditions which resulted in the Meteorological Office issuing a red warning across central Scotland and surrounding areas.
+MD confirms that it was unable to deliver to Mr Retailer on the day in question due to extreme weather conditions which resulted in the Meteorological Office issuing a red warning across central Scotland and surrounding areas.
 Due to the weather conditions staff and contractors were unable to travel to the branch from their homes and this impacted on MD's ability to deliver to stores in the area.
 Furthermore, police advised people not to travel.
+Some drivers did report for work and one of those was for round A94 which serviced the Tesco store.
+Unfortunately, the driver for Mr Retailer's round A16 did not present himself for work.
 In these circumstance MD maintains that the non-delivery was 'beyond its control' and as such falls under the force majeure provision at Section 12 A of its Terms and Conditions.